Wado ("thank you") for coming here to meet us, and to get to know a little about us at Turtle Mound Flutes.

 In the park we discovered that the site had been established as a camp for groups traveling the Northern Route of the Trail of Tears to rest and take on supplies.
 At the time, I wondered if my great, great grandfather, John Kee, and his family might have stopped there!
 I have since learned that it is quite likely that they did pass through this site because it was the route that passed near Springfield, Missouri.
 I must have known they had been there because I could feel their presence at the park site.

 Our shop is located out back on 2 acres in a semi-rural area on the outskirts of Melbourne, Florida - on Turtle Mound Road.
 We have one neighbor who has several horses and a working dairy backs up to part of our back property line.
 I also love our home for the wildlife that shares it with us, including a number of endangered and threatened species - sand hill cranes, gopher tortoises, and indigo snakes (although Claire doesn't appreciate the snakes, but that's a whole series of stories).
-There is a red-tail hawk that sometimes watches over the shop, and many birds of all kinds: ibis, cranes, woodpeckers, cardinals, mockingbirds, crows, vultures, and others.
+There is a red shoulder hawk that sometimes watches over the shop, and many birds of all kinds: ibis, cranes, woodpeckers, cardinals, mockingbirds, crows, vultures, and others.

 Add to these turtle-connections my membership in the Turtle Moon Band of the Southeastern Cherokee Council and my memories of the turtle mound I first came to know as a young boy at the Indian Mound Reservation scout camp (see below), the name Turtle Mound Flutes seemed uniquely appropriate.